 Read on to find out more about broadband for gamers and which packages will suit your gaming habits best

 The type of broadband you have should always be relative to what you use the internet for.
 Playing games online is usually pretty heavy duty stuff when it comes to data.
 A standard package for someone just looking to surf the web and watch the odd episode of Game of Thrones won't be able to handle the weight of you and your pals going for it on FIFA every night.

-Providers like Virgin and Sky have gotten wise to the need for an all-out internet package, so luckily there are a few dedicated broadband deals for gamers out there.
+Providers like Sky have gotten wise to the need for an all-out internet package, so luckily there are a few dedicated broadband deals for gamers out there.
 Before you jump in head-first, there are a few things to consider to make sure you choose the right package.